offnod/UPS_SOAP/README.md

 google_geocode
 - Requests from Google API using R.
-- Returns coordinates in decimal degrees.
+- Transforms results into two columns of coordinates in decimal degrees.